 Pinelands Development Credits

 As development is channeled into growth areas, land values there are expected to rise.
 On the other hand, the Commission has found it necessary to limit residential development in environmentally sensitive parts of the Pinelands, restricting development opportunities which landowners there may have had before.
-The Plan includes an innovative program known as Pinelands Development Credits which is designed to reconcile these situations while enhancing the overall Pinelands protection effort.
+The Plan includes an innovative program known as Pinelands Development Credits (PDCs).
+The program that is designed to reconcile these situations while enhancing the overall Pinelands protection effort.
 The program works by allocating development credits to landowners in the Preservation Area District, Agricultural Production Areas, and Special Agricultural Production Areas.
 The credits can be purchased by developers owning land in Regional Growth Areas and used to increase the densities at which they can build.
 A landowner selling credits retains title to the land and is allowed to continue using it for any non-residential use authorized by the Plan.
 This landowner is required to enter into a deed restriction that would bind future owners to those same uses.
 The Pinelands Development Credit program is designed to transfer some of the benefits of increased land values in growth areas back into areas where growth is limited.
 It will also help guarantee that appropriate land uses are observed and encourage more concentrated development where it can be accommodated.
-As of May, 2005, over 41,000 acres have been permanently deed restricted under the program.
+As of June 2014, 51,780 have been permanently deed restricted under the program.

 When credits are transferred to a Regional Growth Area, each credit entitles the owner to build four additional housing units.
 Municipalities are required to allow for the use of credits in their land use regulations.
 To distribute the bonus housing units evenly and maintain consistent housing types in various neighborhoods, municipalities designate zoning districts in which residential development will be permitted at densities ranging from less than 0.5 dwelling units per acre to 8 dwelling units per acre with credits.
 Using credits, development can take place at the high end of the density ranges.
 This could theoretically increase the number of units built in the growth areas by about 50 percent, or roughly 28,000 units.
-However, the number of credits that will be available for sale will generate only about 17,500 units, according to Commission estimates.
+However, the number of credits that will be available for sale will generate only about 17,500 units, according to Commission estimates in 2005.
 The gap between supply and demand is expected to create a stronger market for the credits.

-The creation of different land use growth areas based on an assessment of environmental resources and pressures was a cornerstone of the Plan.
+The creation of different land use areas based on an assessment of environmental resources and pressures was a cornerstone of the Plan.
 But to make that system work the Commission had to develop standards ensuring that permitted land uses cause the least possible environmental damage.
 The Plan includes 13 management programs to regulate the impact of development on Pinelands resources.
 It also contains administrative and legislative recommendations within the program areas.
 Municipalities need not incorporate all Plan standards verbatim into their local land use regulations as long as the Plan's intent is met.
 Some are presented merely as guidelines.
 However, until a municipality brings its master plan and zoning code into conformance with the Plan, the literal standards of the Plan's management programs are administered by the Commission when it reviews proposed development.
 The regulatory elements of the programs are summarized below:

 Wetlands - Different types of wetlands in the Pinelands such as cedar swamps and pitch pine lowlands help reduce pollution, prevent flooding, and serve as the home for many of the region's rare plants and animals.
 These valuable wetlands are easily spoiled by development.
-For these reasons, the Pinelands Plan discourages building in wetlands.
+For these reasons, the Pinelands Plan generally prohibits building in wetlands.
 Regulations in Subchapter 6 of the Pinelands Plan are intended to protect wetlands and prevent the health problems that would occur if septic systems were installed there.

 Most types of commercial and residential development are prohibited in wetlands.
 Exceptions are non-intensive land uses such as forestry (lumbering), agricultural operations compatible with wetlands (such as blueberry and cranberry farming), and certain other low intensity activities.
 Public improvements, such as roads and utility distribution lines, are permitted to cross wetlands in limited instances.

 To prevent environmental degradation, a protective zone around wetlands must be established.
 Generally, no development is allowed within 300 feet of a wetland.
-(This distance can be reduced if it can be shown that the proposed development will not significantly harm the wetland area.)
+This distance can be reduced if it can be shown that the proposed development will not significantly harm the wetland area.